Showing posts sorted by relevance for query fodder. Sort by date Show all posts

 Navigate left/right to pass each obstacle as you ski—but don't bump into anything else; you'll fall flat on your bum!
 Pushing up will reduce your speed, pulling down will increase it, and firing will perform a leap into the air.
 Passwords are used to access the "missions" without starting over from the beginning!!

 Graphically, I could never complain because it is Cannon Fodder with superb attention to detail.
-Of course, it's all ripped and unoriginal but I do not care!
-The funky music is in stereo by Tomas Kucera and I'm sure you will leave it playing for a long while.
-In-game sound effects are ace but I won't spoil that surprise for you!
+Of course, it's all ripped and unoriginal, but I do not care!
+The funky stereo music is by Tomas Kucera, and I'm sure you will leave it playing for ages.
+In-game sound effects are ace, but I won't spoil the surprise for you!

 I've made a floppy for those stuck in 3.5" hell :^)